Table of Contents

 Click to Expand

 At minimum, to mine like a pro, you’re going to need an AoE hammer capable of one-shotting rocks on the planet you’re heading to, a handful of super or mega speed brews and a handful of persisting pies.
 Super speed brews and persisting pies are dirt cheap.
-The brews go for 200c each and the pies are roughly the same at the time of this writing.
+The brews go for 200 - 450c each and the pies are even cheaper at the time of this writing.
 The AoE one-shot hammers go for anywhere between 6-12K each depending on how well they were forged and where you shop.
 Or, you could check out @Vansten’s guide I mentioned in the introduction and forge some yourself!

 Basic Mining Technique